SomeWeekendReading/someweekendreading.github.io/quotes.md

 [_Hercules Oetaeus_](https://en.wikipedia.org/wiki/Hercules_Oetaeus) (authorship disputed)

-"It is not for the dignity of a judge, when he comes to pronounce the fatal sentence, to express any emotions of anger&hellip; for he condemns the vice, not the man… nor is there any need of an angry magistrate for the punishment of foolish and wicked men."
+"It is not for the dignity of a judge, when he comes to pronounce the fatal sentence, to express any emotions of anger&hellip; for he condemns the vice, not the man&hellip; nor is there any need of an angry magistrate for the punishment of foolish and wicked men."
 &mdash; [Seneca](https://en.wikipedia.org/wiki/Seneca_the_Younger),
 [_De Ira_ (On Anger)](https://en.wikipedia.org/wiki/De_Ira)